ucb-ist-drupal/SiteClone/README.md

 ### Tests!
 Tests should be added when/if this plugin is ported to Terminus 1.0.

-### Probably don't need to clone the source site locally
-As it turns out, we could probably merge from the remote source site repository.
-This could speed things up.

 ### Summarize errors at end of command
 Sometimes (mainly in customTransformation menthods) we use `$this->log()-error("foo")` but we don't abort the command.
 It would be nice if we could summarize any existing